matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-csv.md

 ## Using the `Load data` command in MySQL Client

 You can use `Load Data` to import data from big data files.

+This section will describe how to import a *.csv* file.

-Currently, MatrixOne only supports `csv` format.
-A `csv`(comma-separated values) file is a delimited text file that uses a comma to separate values.
+__Note__: A `csv`(comma-separated values) file is a delimited text file that uses a comma to separate values.

 1. Before executing `Load Data` in MatrixOne, the table needs to be created in advance.
 For now, the data file is required to be at the same machine with MatrixOne server, a file transfer is necessary if they are in separate machines.